 Dr. Hunstad’s studies include the interactions of Gram-negative bacteria with their hosts.
 He is particularly interested in mechanisms by which Gram-negative pathogens interfere with host immune responses in order to establish infection.

-Jain, Sanjay, M.D., Ph.D., Assistant Professor, Department of Medicine-Renal Division
+Jain, Sanjay, M.D., Ph.D., Associate Professor, Department of Medicine-Renal Division

 Dr. Jain's main objective is to delineate molecular and genetic events underlying organogenesis, injury, repair, and regeneration.
 The major focus is on development and disease of the urogenital and nervous system.